Kat Angeles

 04 — Design Review

 At TripIt, design review happened at two layers: within the immediate agile team, and a weekly full-team review open to any PM or engineer across the organization.
 In practice, that room was regularly full of people with no formal obligation to be there.
-That didn’t happen by mandate.
-It happened because putting user needs at the center of every conversation gives people outside of design a reason to care, and over time, they showed up for it.

 05 — Specs and Delivery